lionthroat/paperstacks-redux/README.md

 # Paperstacks Notes
-## Last updated 3/10/2020
+## Last updated 3/11/2020

 ### Known Bugs:
-- 3/9/2020: Adding Authors may sometimes add them to the database twice.
+- ISBN-10 is currently treated as an int, but this regularly exceeds the maximum integer value, causing issues with adding books.

 ### Recently Built Features:
+- 3/11/2020: Delete Book Functionality.
 - 3/10/2020: Search by whether a book has Reviews.
 This checkbox is found on main page and search page, and can be used in combination with other search criteria.
 - 3/10/2020: Search By Average Ratings.
 Note: This is currently implemented to round ratings to their integer average, and search for ONLY the selected rating, not that and higher.
 E.g. If you search for Romance books with an average 3 star rating, it will only return 3-star averages, not 3 stars and above.
 This may be refined later.
 - 3/10/2020: Average Ratings.
 On /book, if there is at least one star rating, an average will be calculated.
 A rounded integer is used to map the average to an appropriate number of whole stars to display, and a float is used to tell the user the more precise average, (e.g. 4 stars shown, followed by more specific breakdown: '3.82/5 from 12 ratings')